tusharkapadi/search-dashboards/README.md

 Metric -> Metric you are interested searching in the dashboard

-python3 search_dashboards.py  /<Sysdig Monitor API Token> /<Metric you want to search>
+python3 search_dashboards.py  /<Sysdig Monitor API Token/> /<Metric you want to search/>